27Shri03/27Shri03/README.md

 ### 🧐 More About Me:

-- 🔭 &nbsp; I’m currently working on **Chat Application** with fellow android developers
+- 🔭 &nbsp; Working on improving DSA and problem solving
 - 🌱 &nbsp; Exploring system design and service architecture;
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/27Shri03?tab=repositories)
 - 💬 &nbsp; Ask me about anything tech related, I am happy to help;